wernerkleinhans/CNC-Foam-Cutter/README.md

 3. Navigate to the GRBL-HotWire-Mega-5X-Application-V5.12 folder in the downloaded zip file.
 4. Double-click on the setup.exe file to install the application.

-Usage
+#### Usage
 Once the firmware and software are installed, you can use the HotWire Application to control the Mega 2560 board and operate a hot wire foam cutter.
-Detailed instructions for using the application can be found in the included user manual.

 #### Credits
 This repository is based on the GRBL firmware and the HotWire Application developed by the community.
 Special thanks to the developers and contributors who made this possible.